 See the following video from this AIPAD Panel discussion illustrating the archival limitations of standard photographic and digital prints.

 Intaglio Editions employs a custom process using a fine dot aquatint screen on polymer plates to faithfully reproduce your continuous tone photographs and artwork.
 Current, technical information by Jon Lybrook about our plate and printing processes is available on our site for free, and has been since 2006.

 We generally recommend printing on Magnani Revere, Hahnemuhl Warm or Bright White Copperplate archival papers.
 Other types of paper may be used upon request.

-Contact us to discuss your specific project and need for Fine Art Photogravure Services.
+Contact us to discuss your specific project and need requiring Fine Art Photogravure Services.
+Pricing available upon request.

 Transportation of Images

 Images may be scanned to our specifications and uploaded via a secure website at the time the order is placed.
 This method is preferable and can save money.
 Images may be accepted in .TIF or .psd format scanned at 16bit, 360dpi at 100% of the print size, ideally.
 Please note that digital images will appear different on different computers, monitors, and printers.
 Files submitted and accepted will be printed "as is".
 If there is any doubt about the quality of your digital scan, we advise you to have your original images scanned and prepared by a professional, or send them to us for preparation.
 When possible, mailing us a paper proof of the image as you would like it to be rendered in polymer photogravure is advised.

 Original images may be mailed to us via USPS, UPS or FedEx, but must be insured for their perceived value and tracked.
 Insurance and tracking for the return shipment of any original images sent to us will be added to your bill.
 We are not responsible for images that may get lost in transit.

 Intaglio Printmaking Defined